 The Kalevala is, among the myths of the world, a uniquely compelling cavalcade of narratives that explore the gamut of human nature.
 As drama, the Kalevala can offer more than a human as a social being could possibly wish for in his brief lifetime.
 As a composer, I believe that if Richard Wagner had been born further north, he would have incorporated the Kalevala into his operas.

 The Kalevala must detach itself from Finnishness and celebrations of the Finnish nation.
 It must establish itself as a myth among myths in its own right.
 The Kalevala has already been translated into more than 60 languages, so accessibility is not an issue.
 The Kalevala is a grand mythology and compares well with its brethren worldwide.

 Let the Kalevala be a source of inspiration with no particular celebration as catalyst and, above all, without cultural policy forcing the issue.

 Translation: Jaakko Mäntyjärvi

-The first Kalevala opera Die Kalewainen in Pochjola by Karl Müller-Berghaus in will be premiered in Turku, Finland, on 28 February.
+The first Kalevala opera Die Kalewainen in Pochjola by Karl Müller-Berghaus was premiered in Turku, Finland, on 28 February 2017.
 Event information in English can be found here.
 The opera website (in Finnish) can be found here.